 installing the Advanced Wayside Signal Sytems?

 The system upgrades will result in improved on-time train performance through the elimination of most delays from signal failures.
 Upgrading the signals will make the system ready to accept Positive Train Control components.
-What is PTC?
-Find out from the Federal Rail Administration here.

 The End Result

 WSDOT is working with BNSF Railway, Tacoma Rail, Sound Transit and Amtrak to:

 - Upgrade wayside signal systems components at all control points, sidings and turnouts between the U.S./Canada border and Vancouver, Wash.
 This is known as the Pacific Northwest Rail Corridor, or PNWRC.

 - The upgrades include cabling work along the tracks near railroad control cabinets.

 - Upgrade wayside signal systems components throughout the PNWRC.